NASA-JPL-Spacecraft-Analysis/downlink-analysis-scripts/README.md

 Compare parasol, param.json, seqgen_fincon.json, or CSDS parameters and return results in human-readable output (Excel report or JSON).

-NOTE: Requires cam-login.
-Run `cam-login` in your terminal before trying the param_compare script.
-This may require CSSO in future updates, and a flag is provided for when that happens.
+NOTE: Requires CSSO or cam-login.
+Run `credss` for CSSO, or `cam-login` in your terminal before trying the param_history script.

 #### Input Schemas